StateVoicesNational/Spoke/docs/REFERENCE-shortcut-rules.md

 # Texter ShortCuts and when they are displayed

-testing...

 On the texter conversation screen, a texter may see "shortcut buttons" for some question responses and canned replies (aka other responses).

-Currently there is no Admin UI to choose the shortcuts or enable/disable them or preview their visibility.
-An intuitive Admin UI for specifying and labeling the buttons would be a welcome future contribution.

-In the meantime, you can reference a /set of rules/ for when the shortcuts will show up automatically and then modify your scripted-responses to get them to appear as you wish.
+Currently, there is no Admin UI to choose the shortcuts or enable/disable them or preview their visibility.
+In the meantime, you can reference a set of rules for when the shortcuts will show up automatically and then modify your scripted-responses to get them to appear as you wish.
+(An intuitive Admin UI for specifying and labeling the buttons would be a welcome contribution to Spoke.)

-These rules try to balance two factors:
-1. horizontal screen real-estate limits on common devices
-2. avoiding confusion for the texter who wouldn’t understand why they don’t see all the buttons on a small screen.
+These rules try to balance two factors: (1) horizontal screen real-estate limits on common devices and (2) avoiding confusion for the texter who wouldn’t understand why they don’t see all the buttons on a small screen that texters with wider screens do see.

+The way Spoke currently works, the shortcut buttons appear in a single row and if a texters screen is not wide enough for them, they won't see the ones that get cut off.
+Also, on some very small devices (including iPhone SE) the row of shortcut buttons is not rendered at all in order to save vertical space for the conversation.

 ## Terminology